nccshecodes/shecodes-2020/src/index.md

 <p>
   Then I watched the BBC Girls Can Code and that changed everything.
 I wanted to be working in a tech startup.
-So I formed food tech startup TreatOut in Spetember 2015 bagging a place on the Google Campus for Mums Startup Programme.
+So I formed food tech startup TreatOut in September 2015 bagging a place on the Google Campus for Mums Startup Programme.
 </p>